SecureWebApp/secure-web-app/README.md

 ## How modules are implemented

-Now that we know what modules are it is time to learn how to properly implement a module.
+Now that we know what modules are, it is time to learn how to properly implement a module.
 Let us first discuss what your core system offers to any module, in other words what our basic toolset is.
 We already know that express is part of it, but in addition to express the application offers a couple of services to aid in development.

 ### Default services offered by the system